joshtynjala/actionscript-3.0-developers-guide/display/working-with-bitmaps/basics-of-working-with-bitmaps.md

 The amount of alpha is often described as the _alpha channel_ value.

 ARGB color
-A color scheme where each pixel’s color is a mixture of red, green, and blue color values, and its transparency is specified as an alpha value.
+A color scheme where each pixel's color is a mixture of red, green, and blue color values, and its transparency is specified as an alpha value.

 Color channel